 The common types of treatment for postpartum depression are:

-- Talk therapy.
-This involves talking to a therapist, psychologist, or social worker to learn strategies to change how depression makes you think, feel, and act.
+- Therapy.
+During therapy, you talk to a therapist, psychologist, or social worker to learn strategies to change how depression makes you think, feel, and act.

 - Electroconvulsive therapy (ECT).
 This can be used in extreme cases to treat postpartum depression.